Answer a few questions and your document is created automatically.

 A child arrangements separation agreement is primarily used to define the living arrangements for the child or children, and the time (contact) they will spend with the non-resident parent.

-A child maintenance agreement will set out any agreement reached in relation to the financial arrangements for the children.
+A child maintenance agreement will set out the agreement about financial arrangements for the children.
 Typically, this will specify the financial contributions made by the non-resident parent.

 No. It is not mandatory to have a child maintenance agreement.